Endoscopic Spine Surgeon Dr. Kaixuan Liu Offers Tips to Speed the Recovery Process after a Microdiscectomy.

-Recovering from surgery to correct a herniated spinal disc is no time to sit “back” and relax.
-So, says Kaixuan Liu, MD, PhD, medical director of the Atlantic Spine Center and a world-renowned endoscopic spine surgeon, who performs a minimally invasive procedure called endoscopic microdiscectomy and advises his patients to stay mobile, get out and walk, to expedite recovery from back surgery and minimize formation of scar tissue.
+Recovering from surgery to correct a herniated spinal disc is no time to sit "back" and relax.
+So, says Kaixuan Liu, MD, PhD, medical director of the Atlantic Spine Center and a world-renowned endoscopic spine surgeon, who performs a minimally invasive procedure called an endoscopic microdiscectomy and advises his patients to stay mobile, get out and walk, to expedite microdiscectomy recovery and minimize the formation of scar tissue.

 "Clinical studies indicate that patients who engage as soon as possible in stretching, conditioning exercises that help strengthen back muscles and who participate in low-impact, aerobic exercises like walking, biking or swimming actually return to their normal, daily activities more quickly," Dr. Liu says.

-He suggests patients start the recovery process by walking short distances during the first couple weeks after surgery and then gradually build endurance until they can walk two miles to three miles a day.
+Dr. Liu also suggests that patients continue the herniated disc surgery recovery process by walking short distances during the first couple weeks after surgery and gradually building endurance until they can walk two to three miles a day.

-Maintaining spinal mobility is a key to the healing process, but Dr. Liu cautions that, during the first couple weeks following surgery, patients should avoid repeatedly bending or twisting, lifting anything heavier than five or six pounds, driving, or performing tasks like lawn mowing, sweeping, shoveling snow or dirt, doing the laundry, running, jogging or other activities that can overly tax back muscles.
+Maintaining spinal mobility is key to the healing process.
+Still, Dr. Liu cautions that, during the first couple weeks following surgery, patients should avoid repeatedly bending or twisting, lifting anything heavier than five or six pounds, driving, or performing tasks like lawn mowing, sweeping, shoveling snow or dirt, doing the laundry, running, jogging or other activities that can overly tax back muscles.

-However, “it’s important that patients get ‘back in the game’ as quickly as possible,” Dr. Liu says.
-For that reason, he offers the following post-surgery tips:
+However, "it's important that patients get "back in the game" during lumbar discectomy recovery as quickly as possible," Dr. Liu says.

 - Don't be a "couch potato."
 Move around.

 - Talk to a physical therapist about "gentle exercises" to perform during the early postoperative period.
 Exercise about a half-dozen times daily for six weeks or more after surgery.